 - Sweatshirt (optional)

-- Heavy Fleece or Down Jacket
+- Heavy Fleece Jacket

 - Waterproof Pants preferably gore-tex